Cveinnt/yant/README.md

 alias yant="watch -c python3 /path/to/yant/yant.py --colored"
 ```
 to your `~/.bashrc` or `~/.zshrc` file, where `/path/to/yant/` is the output of `pwd` when you are in `yant`'s directory.
+Don't forget to `source ~/.zshrc`!
 Then you can just run
 ```bash
 $ yant
 ```